itsektionen/songlist/README.md

 #### `yarn test`

-Runs all test suites, will be run automatically by GitHub to ensure that all code is in working condition.
+Runs all tests, will be run automatically by GitHub to ensure that all code is in working condition.

-#### `yarn test:songs`

-Runs test suites to validate songs.

-#### `yarn test:build`

-Runs tests to validate that the build is valid and up to date.

 #### `yarn lint`